pflanze/functional-perl/docs/intro.md

-i.e. this simply copies the list, which is actually pointless: lists are a purely functional data structure, i.e. they do not offer a way to mutate parts destructively (unless if going evil and forgoing object accessors, which is discouraged), hence this possible use of copying is irrelevant.
+i.e. this simply copies the list, which is actually pointless: lists are a purely functional data structure, i.e. they do not offer a way to mutate contents destructively, so there's no reason to ever make an identical copy of them.

 Of course there are other operations where the ordering is relevant, for example division (`/` is wrapped as `div` by `FP::Ops`):

     fperl> list(10,20)->fold(*div, 1)
     $VAR1 = '2';